-A person other than a Member of the Legislature, the Sergeant at Arms or his or her assistants, the Chief Clerk or his or her assistants, or the Legislative Counsel or his or her representatives, may not be permitted in the area of the floor of the chamber which is occupied by the desks of the Members.

-(b) A lobbyist, as defined by Section 82039 of the Government Code, may not, under any circumstances, be admitted to the Assembly Chamber while the Assembly is in session.
+A person other than a Member of the Legislature, the Sergeant at Arms or the Sergeant at Arms' assistants, the Chief Clerk or the Chief Clerk's assistants, or the Legislative Counsel or the Legislative Counsel's representatives may not be permitted in the area of the floor of the chamber which is occupied by the desks of the Members. (b) A lobbyist, as defined by Section 82039 of the Government Code, may not, under any circumstances, be admitted to the Assembly Chamber while the Assembly is in session.